- Quick Note: This is the final installment of our look at how to take advantage of the Law of Attraction

 We should not judge people, or ourselves, by their peak of excellence; but by the distance they have traveled from the point where they startedHenry Ward Beecher

 Where will you be a year from now if you start working on who you want to become today?
 Will you be the sexy, confident man that you’re meant to be and others admire?

 Or more importantly, where were you a year ago?

 What kind of goals did you have, and did you achieve any of them?

-It’s okay if the answer isn’t what you would like it to be.
+It’s okay if the answer isn’t what you want it to be.
 Life is tough and breaking through your comfort zone can be daunting.
 After all, it evolved to help keep us safe.

 Sadly, staying safe will not get you what you want.

 Comfort Zone Basics: Getting What You Want

 Upgrading your life is tough, life gets in the way and we all have things that we have to get done yesterday.
 There doesn’t seem to be enough hours in the day.

 And yet, we all have the same amount of hours as Leonardo DaVinci, or Bill Gates or anyone else who achieved gloriously massive success.
 But what makes them so different from the rest of humanity?
 And how can we find the motivation to make the marks in history they have?

 What Makes The Difference

 We’ve talked about the power of habits (part 1 and part 2) and how they can help automate our lives into success.
-There is just one more thing left to talk about: and that’s finding the motivation to keep going when things get tough.
+There is one more thing left to talk about: and that’s finding the motivation to keep going when things get tough.
 But if you need help with building your self-esteem to start working on your habits, check out this article by Ramit Sethi!

 Which they will…